Fractional integral on Hardy spaces on product domains

 The $H^p_{\rm{prod}}$-atoms are far more complicated.
 We only describe the case $d=2$, which is due Chang and Fefferman (see \cite{Chang_Feerman_Annals_Paper}, and the survey \cite{Chang_Feerman_BAMS_survey}).
 An $H^p_{\rm{prod}}(\R^2)$-atom is a function $a$ satisfies \begin{itemize} \item The function $a$ is supported in an open set $\Omega$ of finite measure, and $\|a\|_2^2 \leq |\Omega|^{1-\frac{2}{p}}$. \item The function $a$ can be further decomposed as $\sum_{R\in m(\Omega)}a_R$, where $m(\Omega)$ are maximal dyadic rectangles of $\Omega$, so that \begin{itemize} \item The support of $a_R$ is a subset of $3R$, and $\sum_{R\in m(\Omega)}\|a_R\|_2^2 \leq |\Omega|^{1-\frac{2}{p}}$. \item The integrals $\int_{\R}a_R(x,y)x^\alpha\,\mathrm{d}x=0$, for all $\alpha\leq[\frac{1}{p}-1]$ and all $y\in\R$. \item The integrals $\int_{\R}a_R(x,y)y^\beta\,\mathrm{d}y=0$, for all $\beta\leq[\frac{1}{p}-1]$ and all $x\in\R$.

 \end{itemize} \end{itemize} The \textit{atomic decomposition} of $H^p_{\rm{prod}}(\R^d)$ states that

-In Krantz's proof of \eqref{Hardy--Littlewood--Sobolev inequality in ordinary H^p spaces}, the following key property of the ball is used:\textit{ Let $B$ be a Euclidean ball centered at $0$, if $x\in B$ and $y\notin 2B$, then $|x-y|\approx |y|$}.
+In Krantz's proof of \eqref{Hardy--Littlewood--Sobolev inequality in ordinary H^p spaces}, the following geometric property is used:\textit{ Let $B$ be a Euclidean ball centered at $0$, if $x\in B$ and $y\notin 2B$, then $|x-y|\approx |y|$}.
 The geometry of a general open set is far more complicated than balls, so no such property is available, and a step-by-step repetition of Krantz's proof does not work.

 This is not the only difficulty.
 Krantz's proof is essentially the same as that of the boundedness of singular integral operator (i.e., the Calder\'on--Zygmund theory) on $H^p$ spaces, which has been well established.
 However, when move to the product settings, an example of Journ\'e (see \cite{Journe_Multiparameter_case}) reveals that the Calder\'on--Zygmund theory on $H^p_{\rm{prod}}(\R^2)$ and $H^p_{\rm{prod}}(\R^3)$ are different.